UCL/FabNESO/README.md

 Further information on running FabSIM can be found in the [FabSIM documentation](https://fabsim3.readthedocs.io/en/latest/).

+## Contributing

+If you are interested in contributing to FabNESO please see our separate [contributors guide](CONTRIBUTORS.md).

 ## Acknowledgements

 This work was funded by a grant from the ExCALIBUR programme.